WeaselGames/godot_luaAPI_docs/docs/examples/objects.md

 	You can learn more about all available metamethods in the official [Lua manual](https://www.lua.org/manual/5.3/manual.html#2.4).

 #### __index
 The __index metamethod is called when Lua tries to get a value from an object.
-This is the same as if you were using the `.` operator in Lua or the `[]` operator.
+This is when you are using the `.index` or the `['index']` operator in Lua.
 Essentially, this is what the `lua_fields()` method is doing.
 However, you may want to do more than just return a value.
 You can also raise an error or return a custom value.

 The __index method must take two arguments.
 The first is a reference to the [LuaAPI](../classes/lua_api.md) object.
 The second is the name of the field/method being requested.
 The method may return the value of the field/method or a [LuaError](../classes/lua_error.md) to raise an error.